notquitehere/notquitehere.github.io/_posts/2025-03-15-aurora-spotting-lapland.md

 We didn't get our cold weather gear until the morning, but as we were utterly exhausted from travelling we barely noticed.

 [^boots]: Boots will be two sizes too big, if you're getting heal slippage as I was it's worth taking some time to experiment with the best place to "lock" your laces.
-If you've not laced boots this way before [check out this video](https://youtu.be/AbUAMPQDjyk?feature=shared) (or type "heel lock" into your search engine of choice for a guide.
+If you've not laced boots this way before [check out this video](https://youtu.be/AbUAMPQDjyk?feature=shared) (or type "heel lock" into your search engine of choice) for a guide.

 ### Food

 All the meals were buffet style, tasty and plentiful, there was a desert available for both lunch and dinner.
-Coffee is only available with breakfast however, you can buy coffee and hot chocolate from the bar throughout the day.
+Coffee is only available with breakfast however you can buy coffee and hot chocolate from the bar throughout the day.
 There was also a kettle provided in our room for us to make our own hot drinks.

 We had one activity which included lunch: this was a hot meal of reindeer meat and vegetables complemented by potato